alexanderhale/home-assistant/README.md

 You should now be able to access the tablet from outside your home network: e.g. `ssh hass.noip.org`.

-Some formatting issues may come up in the terminal when accessing the tablet via SSH - executing `export TERM=xterm-256color` in your remote terminal (after logging in via SSH) should resolve most of those issues.
+Some formatting issues may come up in the terminal when accessing the tablet via SSH.
+Executing `export TERM=xterm-256color` in your remote terminal (after logging in via SSH) should resolve most of those issues.

 For more information, check out [this article](https://glow.li/posts/run-an-ssh-server-on-your-android-with-termux/).